 Bifröst is a private, self-governing, non-profit institution, which receives around 40% of its income from the Icelandic state, 40% from tuition fees and 20% from other sources.
 Alumni from Bifröst include many prominent entrepreneurs and leaders in Icelandic business and politics, including Prime Minister of the country.

-The three departments at Bifröst University are:
+The two departments at Bifröst University are:

 Bifröst offers the following bachelor's and master's degrees: